VISITOR RESTRICTIONS & REQUIREMENTS

 All visitors are required to wear a face shield in addition to a mask while visiting a patient.
 Face shields will be provided to visitors on entry to the hospital or on the unit.
 Please refer to our policy regarding these issues and limited exemptions for patients/visitors not to wear a mask.

-- 8 am to 8 pm (except Critical Care units)
+- 8 am to 10 am and 6 pm to 8 pm (except Critical Care units)

 - For Mental Health and Renal Dialysis please see below